heythisisgordon/VSA-OGM/docs/refactoring/refactor6.md

 ## Phase 5 Focus: Main Interface and CLI Updates

 In this phase, we will update the main interface and command-line interface (CLI) to support the enhanced VSA mapper with Shannon entropy and provide access to its new features.
-This will ensure that users can easily leverage the improved functionality through both the API and the command line.
+This will ensure that users can easily leverage the improved functionality through the API and the command line.

 ### Current Implementation Analysis

-The current main interface in `src/main.py` provides a function `pointcloud_to_ogm` and a CLI entry point `cli_main`, but they only support the original `VSAMapper` class.
-The interface needs to be updated to:
+The current main interface in `src/main.py` provides a function `pointcloud_to_ogm` and a CLI entry point `cli_main`, but they need to be updated to:
-- Support both the original and enhanced mappers
+- Directly integrate with the enhanced VSAMapper class
-- Provide access to the new features of the enhanced mapper
+- Provide access to the Shannon entropy features
 - Include options for Shannon entropy parameters
 - Support visualization of entropy grids